-The counterparties in the Company's derivative instruments also participate in the Revolving Credit Facility; accordingly, the Company is not required to post collateral, as the counterparties have the right of offset for any derivative liabilities, and the Revolving Credit Facility is secured by the Company's oil and gas assets.
+The counterparties in the Company's derivative instruments either do not require collateral or also participate in the Revolving Credit Facility; accordingly, the Company is not required to post collateral, as the counterparties and thus have the right of offset for any derivative liabilities, and with the Revolving Credit Facility is secured by the Company's oil and gas assets.
 For further discussion related to the fair value of the Company's derivatives, see Note 4.